freestackinitiative/coop_sql_notebooks/README.md

 4. SQL 102 - Intermediate Queries and Combining Data (*~2.5 hours to complete*)
 5. SQL Murder Mystery

 The theory courses (1 & 3) will be assigned as pre-reading homework before the SQL 101 and 102 classes, respectively.
-You will work on SQL 101 and 102 (2 & 4) in class with your captains in class.
+You will work on SQL 101 and 102 (2 & 4) with your captains in class.
 Then, you will have a week to solve the SQL Murder Mystery (5) independently.

 ### Jupyter Notebooks - Our "Database Environment"